 Agile velocity is arguably the most popular software development metric in the world.
 When used for an agile team’s sprint capacity planning, it’s a powerful metric.
 And there are two things we know about power: it comes with great responsibility and it corrupts.

 When velocity is used in agile teams for anything other than capacity planning, velocity becomes the most dangerous agile metric for software development organizations.
 Unfortunately, everyday velocity is abused by executives, engineering leaders, product leaders, and even developers.

 What is Agile Velocity?

-My personal history with Story Points & Agile Velocity
+My Personal History with Story Points & Agile Velocity

-I’ll never forget what happened… Tim Wall, a vet on our team who I really respected, gave me the following advice: “Never use velocity to measure performance and never share velocity outside of individual teams.”
+Then I found velocity, and we started using it for capacity planning.
+At some point in a management meeting, I asked, “Should we start reviewing velocity every week in this meeting?”
+Tim Wall, a vet on our team who I really respected, gave me the following advice: “Never use velocity to measure performance and never share velocity outside of individual teams.”

 Dodging the Dangers

 There are three main types of abuses I’ve seen of agile velocity.
 Consider this a hero’s guide to help the software development community stay safe, avoid traps, and use velocity for good, not evil.